Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue vs. Arizona BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the No. 1 Arizona Wildcats (8-0) and the No. 3 Purdue Boilermakers (9-1) at Gainbridge Fieldhouse has a good chance to be a competitive matchup, as our computer prediction projects a final score of 80-77, with Arizona coming out on top.
-Game time is at 4:30 PM ET on December 16.
+Saturday's game features the No. 1 Arizona Wildcats (8-0) and the No. 3 Purdue Boilermakers (9-1) matching up at Gainbridge Fieldhouse in what should be a competitive matchup, with a projected 79-77 victory for Arizona according to our computer prediction.
+Tipoff is at 4:30 PM ET on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!